demanuel/NewsUP/README.md

 This readme contains the basic info on how to run newsup and it's options.
 For windows installation, or another stuff more specific to some environment/script please check the wiki.

+## note 2
+This is developed in a Linux box.
+I can guarantee that it will work on it.
+I'm unable to guarantee that the latest version will work on windows.
+For a working solution in windows (with minimal testing on the windows platform) please check the tags W (in the form of Wx.x)

 ## Alternatives
 * newsmangler (https://github.com/madcowfred/newsmangler)